mui/material-ui/docs/pages/blog/mui-material-v5-3.md

 </ThemeProvider>
 ```

-> 💡 The side benefit of using callback is that you can use the theme without creating the outer scoped variable.
+> 💡 The side benefit of using a callback is that you can use the theme without creating the outer scoped variable.

 ### Typescript